mjw99/COVID_19_Drug_Binding/README.md

 # COVID_19_Drug_Binding
-A screen of drug fragments against SARS-CoV-2 main protease using [YANK](http://getyank.org/latest/).
+A inital screen of drug fragments against SARS-CoV-2 main protease using [YANK](http://getyank.org/latest/).
+The aim here is to rank the 19 non-covalent hits from the [crystal-based fragment](https://www.diamond.ac.uk/covid-19/for-scientists/Main-protease-structure-and-XChem.html) screen at the XChem facility at UK’s Diamond Light Source.

 # Initial setup of conda environment on [Wilkes2](https://www.hpc.cam.ac.uk/systems/wilkes-2)
 1) Login